 Use these HDB financial tools to get a gauge of your current financial position and how much you can borrow if you were to take up a HDB loan.

 Cash and CPF savings

 Here’s what you can only pay by cash:

-- A deposit to the seller (a maximum of $5,000, paid in 2 stages: the option fee, and the deposit)
+- A deposit to the seller (a maximum of $5,000, paid in 2 stages: the option fee in the first stage, and the deposit in the second stage)